API authentication and JWT validation¶

 |

-Per-account Identity Center personas (SSO) |
+Per-organization Identity Center personas (SSO) |

 |

-Tenants get a fresh acc-* realm and a fresh idc-* realm at account provisioning time.
+Accounts get a fresh acc-* realm and a fresh idc-* realm at account provisioning time.
 The realms are isolated — a user in one acc-* realm cannot sign in to another.

-Validating JWTs your service receives
+Validating JWTs your service receives¶

-FlexGalaxy.AI’s platform convention is that every service accepts tokens from any of the four realm types.
+FlexGalaxy.AI’s platform convention is that every service accepts tokens from any of the three realm types.
 A service that rejects a valid token because it came from an idc-* realm rather than flexgalaxy breaks the cross-realm composition the platform depends on.

 Concretely, your JWT validator must:

-Verify the signature against the JWKS, matching on the token’s kid header.
+<issuer>/protocol/openid-connect/certs.
+Cache the keys (DotID rotates them on a schedule; respectCache-Controlheaders).Verify the signature against the JWKS, matching on the token’s

-Verify any service-specific claims your authorization logic depends on (e.g. realm_access.roles, groups).
+exp(not expired),nbf(if present, not before),iat(sanity-check against clock skew),aud(matches your service’s audience identifier).Verify any service-specific claims your authorization logic depends on (e.g.

 Open acceptance — accept any realm whose JWKS endpoint resolves and serves valid keys.
-Used by DotID Authorization, DotID Audit, and TrustMint.

 Pick one approach per service and document it.
 Mixing the two within one service leads to subtle authorization gaps.